tdeswaef/aquacroponr/README.md

 Once you have the list with default crop parameter values, you can design the scenario’s for which you want to run AquaCrop.
-The `AquaCropR` package provides a function to design the scenario’s:
+The `AquacropOnR` package provides a function to design the scenario’s:
 `design_scenario()`.
 The arguments in this function have the following
 meaning: